Pvt. Steve Kodaj

 Avenue.
 He worked in a nursery as a

-In the late summer of 1941, Frank took part in maneuvers in Louisiana.
+In the late summer of 1941, Frank took part in maneuvers in Louisiana from September 1 through 30.
 After the maneuvers, the battalion was ordered to remain behind at Camp Polk.
 None of the members of the battalion had any idea why they were there.
 On the side of a hill, the members learned they were being sent overseas as part of Operation PLUM.
 Within hours, many men had figured out they were being sent to the Philippine Islands.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.